 About the Judge

 MARIE HOWE writes with stunning simplicity and intimacy.
-She is the author of The Good Thief, The Kingdom of Ordinary Time, and What the Living Do, is in large part a personal elegy to her brother John, who died of AIDS.
-With Michael Klein, she co-edited In the Company of My Solitude: American Writing from the AIDS Pandemic.
-She has been a fellow at the Bunting Institute at Radcliffe College, and a recipient of NEA and Guggenheim fellowships.
-Currently, she teaches creative writing at Sarah Lawrence College.
+She is the author of The Good Thief, The Kingdom of Ordinary Time, and What the Living Do, which is in large part a personal elegy to her brother John, who died of AIDS.
+Michael Cunningham pronounced her long-anticipated new book Magdelene “gorgeous, ferocious, lacerating, sexy, and profoundly compassionate.”
+Howe has been a fellow at the Bunting Institute at Radcliffe and a recipient of NEA and Guggenheim fellowships.
+Currently, she teaches creative writing at Sarah Lawrence College and NYU.